PostgreSQL Average

 ORDER BY customer_id;

-If you look at the result of the above query, it returned the average value of total items based on the customer_id (1, 2, 3).
-It first groups the total items based on the customer_id, then computes the average of each group by applying the AVG() function.
+If you examine the result of the above query, it returns the average value of total items based on the customer_id (1, 2, 3).
+It first groups the total items by customer_id, then computes the average of each group using the AVG() function.

-Sometimes columns or set contains duplicate values and while calculating the average you don’t want to include these duplicate value in the calculation of the average value.
-So, use the DISTINCT operator within AVG() function before the column name.
+Sometimes columns or sets contain duplicate values, and while calculating the average, you don’t want to include these duplicate values in the calculation of the average value.
+So, use the DISTINCT operator within the AVG() function before the column name.

-The DISTINCT operator returns the unique values from the column and ignores the duplicate values.
+The DISTINCT operator returns the unique values from a column, ignoring duplicate values.

-For example, look at the table ‘orders’ which contains the duplicate values in the column ‘total_items’ for the customer id equal to 3.
+For example, examine the ‘orders’ table, which contains duplicate values in the ‘total_items’ column for the customer ID equal to 3.

 Now use the below query without the DISTINCT operator to compute the average of the column ‘total_itmes’.